rahulmadanraju/Projects/YoloV3_customized/README_1.md

 ---------------------------------------------------------------------------------------------------------------------------------------

-References used:
+## References used:
-a - CookBook - Opencv3 Computer Vision with Python
-b - Keyboard Control for Save image and DestroyWindow in OpenCV - Manivannan Murugavel
+CookBook - Opencv3 Computer Vision with Python Keyboard Control for Save image and DestroyWindow in OpenCV - Manivannan Murugavel